esl/MongooseIM/doc/modules/mod_event_pusher_http.md

 ## Prerequisites

 This module uses a connection pool created by mongoose_http_client.
-It must be defined in `http_connections` settings.
+It must be defined in the `http_connections` settings.

 ## Options